-In order to bring on any contemplated motion or (b) application of any kind whatever, excepting only a motion for admission pro hac vice (which may be filed without prior authorization) or the ex parte criminal applications referred to in the preceding paragraph, counsel for all affected parties must jointly call Chambers in the manner prescribed above.
+(b) In order to bring on any contemplated motion or application of any kind whatever, excepting only a motion for admission pro hac vice (which may be filed without prior authorization) or the ex parte criminal applications referred to above, counsel for all affected parties must jointly call Chambers in the manner prescribed above.
 No party will ever be denied the right to make a motion permitted by law; but if the Court determines that the matter can be resolved telephonically, it will hear the application or motion immediately and issue a ruling then or shortly thereafter (orally, or, if so requested by counsel, in writing).
 If, conversely, the matter requires motion papers and/or in-court argument, a schedule for same will be determined at the time of the call.
-In criminal cases, telephonic conferences will be limited to scheduling except upon prior consent of defendants.
+In criminal cases, however, any party can demand that any non-scheduling matter brought up in a telephone conference be the subject of an in-court hearing before decision.

-(c) If counsel for any party seeks to convene a call to

-Chambers, counsel for all other affected parties are expected to make themselves available for such a call within 24 hours of the request.
+- Chambers, counsel for any party seeks to convene a call to Chambers, counsel for all other affected parties are expected to make themselves available for such a call within 24 hours of the request.
 If, after successive attempts, counsel for any affected party is unavailable for the call, the initiating party may then send Chambers and all affected counsel an email or a letter, not to exceed two double-spaced pages, describing the efforts made to convene a conference call and briefly describing the proposed motion or application.
 In such a case, per Rule 1, supra, no reply or other correspondence is permitted, but a conference with the Court will be promptly arranged.
-Notwithstanding these rules applicable to parties represented by counsel, if one of the parties is an incarcerated person proceeding pro se, the initiating party may send all affected counsel, the pro se party, and Chambers a letter describing the application.

-Where motion papers are necessary, counsel for the (d) moving party, following the scheduling of the motion, shall file a short Notice of Motion setting forth a one-sentence description of the motion, the schedule for service and filing of the various parties' papers, and the date and time of oral argument as set by the Court.
+Notwithstanding these rules applicable to parties represented by counsel, if one of the parties is an incarcerated person proceeding pro-se, the initiating party may send all affected counsel, the pro-se party, and Chambers a letter describing the application. - (d) Where motion papers are necessary, counsel for the moving party, following the scheduling of the motion, shall file a short Notice of Motion setting forth a one-sentence description of the motion, the schedule for service and filing of the various parties' papers, and the date and time of oral argument as set by the Court.
 Motion papers shall consist of moving papers, answering papers, and the moving party's reply papers (when permitted).
 Any legal memoranda must include a table of authorities, arranged alphabetically, with case citations including accurate pin or jump citations.
 Each party must file its respective papers with the Clerk of the Court on the same date that such papers are served.
-Additionally, on each date that any papers are served and filed, counsel filing those papers must arrange to deliver the same day courtesy nonelectronic hard copies to the Courthouse for delivery to Chambers.
+Additionally, counsel filing those papers must arrange to deliver courtesy hard copies to the Courthouse for delivery to Chambers by the next business day following the filing.